isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag classes with `private` state witout a constructor (public, protected, or private).
+Flag classes with `private` state without a constructor (public, protected, or private).

 ### <a name="Re-raii"></a>E.6: Use RAII to prevent leaks